GitPay

 Pros:

-• Clear proof of work via PR-backed lines
+• Proof of work tied to PR-backed lines

-• Online payments (card, PayPal, or bank transfer) with tracking built around that flow
+• Flexible client checkout (card, PayPal, bank transfer) with tracking around that flow

 Cons: focused product — not a full accounting suite; younger surface area than decade-old incumbents.